 The Scientific information is always methodical, standardized and authorized knowledge; as scientific knowledge is logical and rational.

-The main intention of scientific management theory is to enhance economic efficiency, specifically labor productivity.
-This theory was considered as one of the best and initial effort where science was applied to management and engineering of process.
+The main intention of scientific management theory is to enhance economic efficiency, specifically labour productivity.
+This theory was considered as one of the best and initial efforts where science was applied to management and engineering of process.

 Scientific management theory by Fredrick Taylor was a technique which was developed in order to enhance the efficiency of a work process.

 The theory was centred on the systematic study of people, behaviour and tasks.
 The chore of Taylor’s theory was that they followed the technique of breaking the work process into sub-tasks or least possible units with an intention to regulate the most efficient method for accomplishing a particular task.

 Also mentioned as classical management theory, scientific management theory made its entry in the early 1900s in order to enhance worker productivity.